xenify-io/litepaper/README.md

   - Xenify's incentive model is carefully crafted, offering proportionate rewards to users who intensify their engagement with the platform.
 Such an approach propels further participation, as users stand to acquire newly minted XNF tokens relative to their platform activity.

   - Distribution of XNF tokens follows one-day cycles, initiating with a reward pool of 20,000 XNF tokens.
-This daily allocation gets split evenly on the Genesis Chain: 50% is dispensed to users who burn vXEN or vUSDy tokens, with the remaining 50% reserved for contributors to the platform's swap fee.
-This allocation mechanism extends across all other future deployment chains as well.
+This daily allocation gets split evenly: 50% is distributed to users who burn vXEN or vUSDy tokens, with the remaining 50% reserved for contributors to the platform's swap fee.
+This daily allocation will extend across all other future deployment chains as well.
 Through the implementation of a halving model, the daily minting quantity gradually reduces, culminating in the complete distribution of the total 22.6 million XNF tokens by month 2112.

-  - Users are further incentivised through the staking mechanism, which allows them to accumulate rewards in the form of chain-specific native tokens, such as ETH on the Ethereum chain.
+  - Users are further incentivised through the platform's staking mechanism, which allows them to accumulate rewards in the form of chain-specific native tokens, such as ETH on the Ethereum chain.
 These rewards are generated from various activities within Xenify, specifically from swap fees and burn fees.

   - The unique three-tiered incentive model prompts users to use Xenify to earn XNF, while also rewarding those who stake and lock their XNF tokens.
-This protocol operates as a flywheel, propelling Xenify's long-term growth while cultivating a vibrant and sustainable reward system that incentivises a growing user base continually.
+This operates as a flywheel, propelling Xenify's long-term growth while cultivating a vibrant and sustainable reward system that incentivises an ever-growing user base.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)